 As you become familiar with the different processes of tax filing when you’re married, be aware of how your tax situation could change in the future.
 Changes in your combined income, qualifications for additional tax credits, or an increase in debt will influence your tax filing.
 If you were ever to separate, choosing to file taxes separately will avoid any liability relating to your soon-to-be-ex’s finances.

-Remember, there isn’t one right answer for every married couple when it comes to your taxes.
+There isn’t one right answer for every married couple when it comes to your taxes.
 How you choose to file together depends on your personal circumstances and many variables surrounding income, debt, expenses, and liabilities.
-The best course of action is usually to file jointly as a married couple and claim as many credits as you can, but if you think you could save money by filing separately, consult with a tax professional or use a tax software service.
+The best course of action is usually to file jointly as a married couple and claim as many credits as you can, but if you think you could save money by filing separately, consult with a tax professional.